OceanGlidersCommunity/OG-format-user-manual/README.md

 ![ OceanGliders Logo](logo-ocean-gliders.png "OceanGliders Logo")

 # OceanGliders format-user-manual
-Here we review issues related to OceanGliders format and vocabularies.
+Here we review issues related to OceanGliders (OG) format and vocabularies.
 A discussion section is also available for any question or comment related to OG format and vocabularies.

-You can find the most recent version [here](https://github.com/OceanGlidersCommunity/OG-format-user-manual/blob/main/OG_Format.adoc)
+You can find the most recent version of the [OG format](https://github.com/OceanGlidersCommunity/OG-format-user-manual/blob/main/OG_Format.adoc)

 ## Who is reviewing the issues?
 A sub group of the OceanGliders data management team will be in charge of reviewing the issues.